 - Newborn screening checks for various metabolic diseases, such as phenylketonuria (PKU).
 Information obtained from newborn screening can help guide medical treatment to ensure the best possible outcome for the baby.

-- Late-onset disease testing determines whether you carry a genetic change that increases your risk for developing a disease, such as breast cancer or Huntington's disease, later in life.
+- Predictive and presymptomatic testing determines whether you carry a genetic change that increases your risk for developing a disease, such as breast cancer or Huntington disease, later in life.
 This might be of interest if you have a relative who has the disease.
 Information from this type of testing can help you make decisions about preventing or managing the disease.

-- Genetic identification (DNA fingerprinting) can be used to determine paternity, help solve crimes, and identify a body.
+- Forensic testing is used for legal purposes and not for finding genetic changes linked with diseases.
+It can be used to determine paternity, help solve crimes, and identify a body.

 What are the risks of genetic testing?